Saikat0098/Saikat0098/README.md

 - 🌱 I’m currently learning **Express MongoDB**

-- 💬 Ask me about **🚀 Frontend Developer | Crafting sleek, responsive, and user-friendly web experiences.
+- 💬 Ask me about **🚀 MERN stack  Developer | Crafting sleek, responsive, and user-friendly web experiences.
 Let me know if you want a different style! 😊**

 - 📫 How to reach me **saikatislam7960@gmail.com**